Bernhard, schavuit van Oranje

-Bernhard, schavuit van Oranje (English title: Bernhard, scoundrel of Orange) is a Dutch television program depicting the more than only turbulent life of a prince consort.
+Bernhard, schavuit van Oranje (English title: Bernhard, scoundrel of Orange) is a Dutch television program depicting the turbulent life of a prince consort.
+Paul Voorthuizen produced the four-part miniseries for VPRO, which was broadcast in 2010.

+About

 It is a compelling drama concerning a man who tries to be himself, but must survive deep crises, finally to see the real meaning of love.
-Within the Dutch royal family there is actually no more talked about character than Prince Bernhard of Lippe-Biesterfeld.
+Within the Dutch royal family, there is actually no more talked about character than Prince Bernhard of Lippe-Biesterfeld.
 Whether it concerns Greet Hofmans, extramarital affairs, or Lockheed, Prince Bernhard faced a lot of scandals throughout the course of his life.
 Besides this he was, and is a person, loved by many as a war hero.
 A man of extremes.
 In four parts Prince Bernhard tells the tale of his life.
 Not only through the spyglass, but especially to his grandson's wife, Princess Máxima of the Netherlands, who will be soon the Queen next to Prince Willem-Alexander.
 In a way, she takes the same position as Prince Bernhard did in his life.
-In their conversations and discussions it becomes clear how much they are different, but also how much they are the same.
-For Princess Máxima this is sometimes very confronting.
+In their conversations and discussions, it becomes clear how much they are different, but also how much they are the same.
+For Princess Máxima, this is sometimes very confronting.
 The tale drags us throughout the course of the Prince's life, from Soestdijk, his beloved German Reckenwalde, Berlin, London, Argentina and Canada.